AbdulDD/Git-Practice/README.md

 ## Overview

-- This repository is a hands-on practice book for Git.
-It explains the essential commands, shows concise examples, and includes practical exercises you can run locally.
+- This repository is a complete guide to Git.

-Use this guide interactively: try each command in a disposable folder or a test repo so you can experiment safely.
+- Introduces you to lot of commands thatyou can practice

+- Git has three levels:
+    1. Local Repository
+    2. Staging Area
+    3. Remote Repository

 ---

-## Commands:
+## Basic Commands:

 1. ```git init``` - we run the command in terminal in the directory "A", if we want to convert that directory "A" into a repository.
 Note it just initializaes the repository so still we eed to add and commit.

 2. ```git clone http://repository/username/repo.git``` is used to clone the repository.

+## Add commands:
-3. ```git ```
+1. ```git add . ``` adds everything